Best Baby Wipes of 2020

 Which we think is pretty darn cool.

-Amazon is also leaning into being more environmentally friendly with their wipes coming from a zero-landfill production plant where waste is recycled or converted to steam heat.
-They also boast that that lid on the flip-top pack is recyclable and can go straight in the recycling bin.
-Seventh Generation is a Certified B Corporation.
-These corporations are certified as better for employees, communities, and the environment, making it an excellent choice for those concerned about eco-health.
+Amazon is also leaning into being more environmentally friendly, with its wipes originating in a zero-landfill production plant where waste is recycled or converted to steam heat.
+Amazon also boast that that lid on the flip-top pack can go straight in the recycling bin.
+Seventh Generation also takes steps to be more environmentally friendly and is a Certified B Corporation.
+These types of corporations are certified as better for employees, communities, and the environment, making these wipes an excellent choice for those concerned about eco-health.

-With so many wiping options, it can be hard to know which one is better than the rest or which option has the features you're looking for.
-We believe the ideal wipe can clean up the messiest of blowouts while staying in one piece and being gentle on the baby's skin, leaving no residue or odor behind.
-These reasons are why we favor the wipes that retained their shape, had fewer ingredients, and were gentle on the bum.
-We believe there is a wipe in our lineup for every family and every bottom, no matter what your goals might be.
+With so many wiping choices available, it can be challenging to determine which options are better than the competition or which wipes have the features you want.
+We think the ideal wipe should be able to clean the messiest of blowouts while maintaining its integrity and shape while being gentle on a baby's skin, leaving nothing behind.
+For these reasons, we favor baby wipes that retain their shape, have fewer ingredients, and are gentle on the bum during testing.
+We feel there is a wipe in this lineup for just about every family and every bottom, no matter what your needs and goals might be.

 — Wendy Schmitz and the BabyGearLab Review Team